 The list can be a companion for medical students preparing for any type of entrance exams and university exams.
 Lines in Eyes (Ophthalmology) is a useful nursing guide for those who are participating in USMLE and other academic and professional exams.
 So, without further ado let’s jump into the topic.

 The Stocker line is a vertical, yellow-brownish line found along the advancing edge of the pterygium.
-It is formed by the deposition of hemosiderin (a form of iron) in the conjunctival and corneal epithelial layer.
-When seen in blue light (cobalt filter), the pigment of Stocker’s line looks dark due to lack of fluorescence.
+It is formed by the deposition of hemosiderin (a form of iron) in the conjunctival and corneal epithelial layers.
+When seen in blue light (cobalt filter), the pigment of Stocker’s line looks dark due to a lack of fluorescence.

 Stocker’s line is a punctate, subepithelial line (or lines) passing in front of the invasive apex of the pterygium.

 The exact mechanism of iron deposition in the development of advancing pterygium and the formation of the Stoker line is still unknown, but the level of iron is seen in a significantly higher proportion in the pterygium tissue than in the normal conjunctival tissue.

 According to Hiroto Obata, et. al., Stocker’s line is rarely observed in a small pterygium, and the occurrence of the Stoker line is related to the time duration from the onset of the pterygium in the eye.